 As multiple primers and probes must be designed for this application, we strongly recommend use of a design tool with a validated algorithm.
 Suitable tools can be found in the SciTools® applications section of the IDT website.
 For best results:

 Step 1.
 Select primer and probe sequences.
 If you are working with human, mouse, or rat targets, IDT has done the work for you by providing a library of predesigned assays (primer and probe sequences) for virtually every sequence in these genomes.
-This powerful design engine identifies assays using up-to-date sequence information to manage SNPs and repeated sequences.
+This powerful design engine identifies assays using up-to-date sequence information.
 These assays have been individually BLAST searched across the transcriptome thereby reducing cross reactivity.
 Select a few assays for each gene of interest for these species, using the PrimeTime® qPCR Assay Selection Tool.
 If you are working with a species other than human, mouse, or rat, or want to force certain custom design criteria, use the PrimerQuest® tool.